 The programme offers the fellows an opportunity to learn ideals of “servant” leadership, offer networking opportunities, and a deeper understanding of the public sector in Uganda to aid fellows’ growth as conscious civic & public sector champions.

 Adinkra Symbol.
 The Nkyinkyim symbol was chosen as Huduma’s logo because it depicts the twists and turns of life’s journey that require our fellows to have initiative, dynamism and versatility to survive.

 Focused on leadership, change, and innovation, the Huduma Fellowship is built around highly integrated modules modelled along the LéO Africa Institute strategic objectives and vision for leadership in Africa.

 At the fellowship, which is delivered through a combination of different approaches that include face to face presentations and online studies, fellows engage in faculty presentations, case studies, personal assessments, individual and group exercises, and special projects.
 Through a customized case and professional Faculty coaching, fellows develop a personal action plan to tap into their leadership and influencing skills that are used during the fellowship and in fellows’ post fellowship career development plan.

-The Huduma fellowship is structured along a series of 2 seminars and 2 workshops in between which Fellows spend time at their work places with occasional interface with the members of the faculty as they continue to learn and apply the knowledge and skills acquired.
+The Huduma fellowship is structured along a series of two seminars and two workshops in between which Fellows spend time at their work places with occasional interface with the members of the faculty as they continue to learn and apply the knowledge and skills acquired.

 The fellowship is delivered through a combination of means: face to face sessions, online facilitated sessions and self-study which include reading materials recommended by members of the faculty under each module.
 Fellows are involved in research, discussions and debates which are used by members of the faculty to mentor and coach participants in selected leadership practice areas.